tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

     - reading, if it is active, is thinking and thinking tends to express itself in words, spoken or written.
     - writing your reactions down helps you to remember the thoughts of the author
     - literally an expression of your differences or your agreements with the author.
 It is the highest respect you can pay him.
+- pomodoro method
+  - optimal time for a task is 25 minutes, followed by a 5 minute break.
+Each 25-minute chunk is called a "Pomodoro"

 # Finding more time to read
   - **find time to read boils down to choices about how you allocate your time.**